Andras-Csanyi/software_engineering/docs/software_engineering/dsa/dynamic_size_array/theory.md

 [50%](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/java.base/share/classes/java/util/ArrayList.java#L254).
 The [implementation](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/java.base/share/classes/java/util/ArrayList.java#L236) of array size increase is no different than we saw in the array article: the elements are copied to a new, increased size, array.

-The benefits are that these methods are provided by the language maintaners and these functionalities are widely tested and representing industry standards.
+The benefits are that these methods are provided by the language maintainers and these functionalities are widely tested and representing industry standards.

 ## Rich Api